Skip links

 Cherry Angioma

-Cherry angiomas(red moles) contain blood vessels, hence the red colour.
-It can be found on any part of the body, usually the face and chest.
-The direct cause of cherry angiomas is unknown.
-However, research has identified several factors that can cause cherry angiomas to appear which are aging, pregnancy(hormones) and genetics.
+Cherry angiomas (red moles) contain blood vessels, which give them their red color.
+They can appear on any part of the body, commonly on the face and chest.
+The exact cause of cherry angiomas is not fully understood.
+However, research has suggested that factors such as aging, pregnancy (hormonal changes), and genetics may contribute to their appearance

 Solar Lentigo